YuSak1/tennis-swing-analysis/README.md

 There are a variety of play styles among the top professional tennis players.
 For example, Federer and Nadal have distinctly different forehand shots.
 If you can identify which player’s style is similar to yours, you can use them as a role model to improve your shots.
 That is the motivation behind this project.

-In this project, I developed a model that analyzes videos of forehand shots, compares them to four professional players, and highlights similar features.
+In this project, I developed a model that analyzes videos of forehand shots, compares them to 4 professional players, and highlights similar features.

 ## Usage
 The Flask web app is deployed on PythonAnywhere.